Electronic Lab Notebook and GLP (Good Laboratory Practice) Compliance

 - Establishment of a Quality Assurance Unit (QAU)

 - Final report

-In the quality assurance point of view, electronic lab notebooks (ELNs) offer advantages especially when large amounts of data need to be displayed and examined in a repetitive pattern.
-An additional benefit is controlled access to data, as every user needs to log into the electronic lab notebook system.
+In the quality assurance point of view, the electronic lab notebook (ELN) offers advantages especially when large amounts of information need to be displayed and examined in a repetitive pattern.
+An additional benefit is controlled access to data since every user needs to log into the electronic lab notebook system.